 Being depressed often leaves you anxious, being anxious can leave you depressed.
-After a narcissistic relationship a lot of people struggle recovering from these, often once you’ve been out a while and building a happier life they symptoms can slowly fade.
+After a narcissistic relationship, a lot of people struggle recovering from these, and usually, once you’ve been out a while and start building a happier life, the symptoms can slowly fade.

-Here are some more ideas to help yourself recover.
+Here are some ideas to help yourself recover.

-Talking to the right people can help, friends, family, support groups, talk therapy, psychologists, life coaches are great with helping you work on anxiety.
-Talking helps with.
+Talking to the right people can help, friends, family, support groups, talk therapy, psychologists, are great with helping you work on anxiety.

 Cognitive behavioural, which teaches you to adjust your thoughts and actions.

 Problem-solving gives you the skills to manage your symptoms.

 It’s a proven mood-booster that’s good for your body and mind.
 Exercise also raises your self-esteem and confidence.
 And it’s considered to be a treatment for mild to moderate depression.
 It releases endorphins which naturally lift your mood.